Updated: May 19, 2022

 Also, discharging the battery below 50% again and again will damage the battery life.
 That's why to get the high life of battery 150Ah, C20.
 It should not be loaded more than 559.4 Watt for more than 1 Hour.

 Comparison between the backup time of 150Ah C10 and 150Ah C20 Battery

-Refer to the below table, which shows the comparison between backup time for C10 and C20 battery of the same Ampere hour (150Ah), End of Discharge Voltage (1.8V) and terminal voltage (12V).
+Refer to the below table, which shows the comparison between backup time for C10 and C20 batteries of the same Ampere hour (150Ah), End of Discharge Voltage (1.8V) and terminal voltage (12V).

 From the above table, it is clear that C10 batteries provide much more backup time than C20 batteries.
-And that's the reasons why C10 batteries are more preferable to C20 batteries, especially for off-grid solar power plants.
+And that's the reason why C10 batteries are preferable to C20 batteries, especially for off-grid solar power plants.

 In off-grid solar power plants, you have only 5 to 7 hours of sunshine to charge your batteries and the remaining 17 to 19 hours of power will be provided by batteries.